Transitioning To Adult Dog Food

 Maintain Consistency

 During the transition process, it's important to maintain consistency and avoid frequent changes to your dog's diet.
-Stick to the transition plan you have developed and resist the temptation to introduce new foods or during this time.
+Stick to the transition plan you have developed and resist the temptation to introduce new foods or treats during this time.
 Dogs thrive on routine and stability, and sudden changes can cause unnecessary stress on their digestive system.

 Introduce New Foods Slowly